Skip to main content

 • Identifiers for collections, parties, activities or services being described, including non-unique and local identifiers, should be recorded in the Identifier element.
 The Identifier element can be repeated if multiple identifiers need to be described.

-• Contributors are strongly encouraged to provide a persistent, globally unique identifier such as a DOI , ORCID or PURL in the Identifier element.
+• Contributors are strongly encouraged to provide a persistent, globally unique identifier such as a DOI , ORCID, ROR or RAID in the Identifier element.

 For collections

-• It is strongly recommended that all identifiers be persistent, i.e. a DOI or Handle , but any URI is acceptable.
+• It is strongly recommended that all identifiers be persistent, e.g. a DOI, but any URI is acceptable.

 • If a global identifier is not available as a resolvable URL, provide it using a type that reflects the authority for the identifier.
 This will display as text only (not a resolvable link) in Research Data Australia.